History

 The concept was made to remedy Unpad’s problem of having thirteen different locations.
 Having these many locations made it hard to coordinate and improve the university’s productivity, quality of graduates, and development of facilities and physical infrastructure.

-Since 1977, Unpad pioneered the provision of adequate land, and in 1979 made a new agreement with the appointment of former plantation land in Jatinangor.
+Since 1977, Unpad looked to acquire adequate land, and in 1979 it was carried out with the obtainment of former plantation land in Jatinangor.

 The area covers 3,285.5 hectares of land, which is divided into seven designated regions.
 The development of Unpad’s Jatinangor campus covers 175 hectares.